RohmadRifai/RohmadRifai/README.md

 ### Hi there! 👋.

-## I'm a Developer and Fresh Graduade from Computer Engineering
+## I'm a Developer and Fresh Graduate from Computer Engineering
 - 🔭 I’m currently looking for a job to help my career
 - 🌱 I’m currently learning Flutter
 - 🎯 Goals: Make money, add projects every month, and fatten my body 😁